sfr-network-service-platforms/multihoming-quagga-bgp-mgt/README.md

 A simple toolkit we use to manage multihomed services operations, scaling, and so on.

-If you expect advanced usages, consider [ExaBGP] (https://github.com/Exa-Networks/exabgp)
+If you expect advanced usages, consider using [ExaBGP] (https://github.com/Exa-Networks/exabgp).

 ## Context :